SolidX

 npm run build

-3. Deploying with PM2
+4. Deploying the Backend with PM2

-Create PM2 Configuration Files
+Create PM2 Configuration File

-Create pm2.config.js files for both the backend and frontend.
+Create a pm2.config.js file for the backend.

-Backend (solid-api/pm2.config.js):
+Backend (/opt/gitco/solid-api/pm2.config.js):

 module.exports = {